-Updated June 14, 2018: OK, I’m going to go into this article assuming you know what a cat is and that you know they love to scratch stuff.
-It’s kind of their thing, besides napping and generally being jerks.
-Also, I’m just going to assume you own a cat and you’re reading this article because you’re looking at cat claw caps and wondering if they’ll help you protect your furniture from the wrath of your cat’s tiny little death claws.
+Updated June 12, 2019: OK, I’m going to go into this article assuming you know what a cat is and that you know they love to scratch stuff.
+It’s kind of their thing, besides napping.
+Also, I’m just going to assume you own a cat and you’re reading this article because you’re looking at cat claw caps and wondering if they’ll help you protect your furniture.
+(Besides homeowners insurance, of course.)

 Cat claw caps are tiny plastic nail caps that you glue onto your cat’s claws.
 While a few different companies make them, you’re most likely to see them from a company called Soft Paws.
 You can typically get a pack of forty (plus the adhesive) for under $15 on Amazon.
 You can put them on your cat yourself — no need to visit a groomer.
 Each cap should stay on the nail for about six weeks, and then fall off with the natural growth of the nail.
 A pack of forty caps should last you about four to six months.

 They usually come in neon colors.
 (Here are some other money-saving hacks for pet owners.)